 Since this member leaves no way for me to respond, I am compelled to add my reply here:

 Yes, the cemeteries at Florida State Hospital are separate cemeteries and my entries for Cemetery #3 started as it's own cemetery.
 However, the decision was made to combine the cemeteries into 1 cemetery due to the fact that it's easier to search the FSH cemeteries as 1 entity rather than 5.
 The cemetery/grave locations are listed in the "plot" field for each entry I have done.
 As for the photo, the current photo is shown by default.

 Due to me duplicating memorials because of several Burial Unknown's, I have been trying to double check every entry, but some may slip through.
 Please tell me if I've created a duplicate or if I am in error on any of the memorials I create. & PLEASE don't get upset if I duplicate a memorial that is SPELLED WRONG or has misinformation on the original, let me know I duplicated and contact the manager of the original for corrections.
+Once the original is corrected, I will delete the duplicate.
 Since 95% of my memorials are from photos I take, if I duplicate a memorial that is not listed under the same name/information as in the photo of the headstone, please let me know and I will attach the photo to the correct memorial.

 I have a question.
 You have someone buried there that is listed as JB Haynes.
 Can you tell me where you got this info.?
 I am looking for a TB Haynes and have some information on her but I cannot find her as being buried there.
 I do have a Florida death record listing her as having died there in 1923.
 Any help would be great!
 Thanks, Susan

 Yes.
 I find him in the 1870 and 1880 census with his parents Joseph and Francis.
 In the 1870 census he is listed a James A Simms.
 1870 census shows it to be Saint Augustine, St. Johns County and the 1880 census is St. Johns County.